 As a rule, the people who know most about insurance are those who work in the field.
 Meaning that the papers, forms, procedures and jargon would be enough to make anyone’s head spin.
 A public insurance adjuster sorts this problem out for you and makes sure that you do not receive a bad claim settlement at the hands of insurance companies when you are already going through a tough time as a result of property damage.

 It is essential to understand the value a qualified licensed public adjuster can add to your claim.
 The more difficult the claim is, and the greater the property damaged, the more reason you will have to hire a public insurance adjuster.
 There can be a significant difference in an insurance claim that has been awarded with the assistance of a public adjuster and without one.

-Public adjusters can handle claims as small as storm and hail damage to large fire and water losses.
-A 2009 study in the state of Florida showed that in cases represented by a public adjuster, the settlement amount was significantly higher—up to 747 percent—than those represented by independent adjusters.
+While it is understandable that an independent adjuster may not have your best interests at heart, public insurance adjusters are your personal adjusters that do have your interests in mind.
+They can handle claims as small as storm and hail damage claims, to large fire and water losses.
+It has been recorded in the state of Florida, in cases represented by a public adjuster, it was also noted that the claim amount was significantly higher, reaching up to 747% higher than those represented only by independent adjusters in 2009.

-Hiring Miller Public Adjusters can ensure that your best interests are represented.
-We will help you obtain a fair and maximum claim settlement, whether you have a fire damage claim, water damage claim and anything in between.
+Hiring Miller Public Adjusters can ensure that your best interests are represented and we will help you obtain a fair and maximum claim settlement whether you have any claim from fire damage claims or water damage claims and anything in between.
 We have have public adjusters in Illinois and Wisconsin.